ayshahrah/seg/index.md

 ### Interpersonal Skills

 Technical skills are not enough for a professional software engineer!
-In today working environments, soft skills are imperative and not less important than technical skills.
-Furthermore, developing business and establishing a tech start-up need an additional skill-set in entrepreneurship.
+In today's competitive working environments, soft skills are imperative and not less important than technical skills.
+Furthermore, developing a new business or establishing a tech start-up needs an additional type of a skill-set in entrepreneurship.

 - [Soft Skills](ss.md)
 - [Entrepreneurship Skills](es.md)

 ### Learning Process

 To get a full advantage of this guide, it is highly recommended to first select a role from the specialized learning paths listed above.
-Then, begin the following process: learning, practicing, networking, and teaching.
-This process is overlapped, iterative, and should be a life-long journey.
+Then, begin the following self-development process: learning, practicing, networking, and teaching.
+These steps are overlapped, iterative, and should be a life-long journey.

 ![](Slide9.JPG "Methodology")